DChristianson/vcs-lisp/README.md

       - up to go back
       - number edit shouldn't return right away
       - number cursor is at digit being edited
+  - library 1
+      - beep (as continuation)
+      - multiply (as continuation)
 ALPHA
+  - demo 5
+      - play beep
   - library 1
-      - multiply (as continuation)
-      - beep (as continuation)
       - all functions working
   - virtual keyboard 3
       - can only see symbols you can use
-  - demo 5
-      - play beep
   - display 4
       - screen layout is sloppy
       - menus are messed up
       - null display on complex lines no box
 BUGS
   - code
+    - beep goes too fast (need to take a beat after we eval)
+    - suspect if the repl begins with an if, we don't evaluate the test properly
+    - in general a const in an if hasn't been tested
     - if try to delete and recreate fib, crashes (probably free memory issue)
     - complex program takes too long to analyze in vblank BETA